sanjay-kv/recode-website/docs/sql/SQL-basics/the-inequality-operator.md

 # 📗 The Inequality Operator
-To check if a coloumns value is not equa to another we use the inequality operator.
+To check if a coloumns value is not equal to another we use the inequality operator.

 For example, consider a table named `Friends`.
 Below is how a simple table might look: